Bob Jones University: Renewed political engagement

-In 2015 BJU reemerged as a campaign stop of significance for conservative Republicans.
+In 2015 BJU reemerged as a campaign stop for conservative Republicans.
 Ben Carson and Ted Cruz held large on-campus rallies on two successive days in November.
 BJU president Steve Pettit met with Marco Rubio, Rick Perry, Mike Huckabee, and Scott Walker.
 Jeb Bush, Carson, Cruz, and Rubio also appeared at a 2016 Republican presidential forum at BJU.
 Chip Felkel, a Greenville Republican consultant, noted that some candidates closely identified "with the folks at Bob Jones.
 So it makes sense for them to want to be there."
 Nevertheless, unlike BJU's earlier periods of political involvement, Pettit did not endorse a candidate.

 According to Furman University political science professor Jim Guth, because Greenville has grown so much recently, it is unlikely BJU will ever again have the same political influence it had between the 1960s and the 1980s.
 Nevertheless, about a quarter of all BJU graduates continue to live in the Upstate, and as long-time mayor Knox White has said, "The alumni have had a big impact on every profession and walk of life in Greenville."